-Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout the body (1).
+Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

-Unlike most vitamins, vitamin D actually functions like a hormone, and every single cell in your body has a receptor for it.
+Unlike other vitamins, vitamin D functions like a hormone, and every single cell in your body has a receptor for it.

 Your body makes it from cholesterol when your skin is exposed to sunlight.

-It's also found in certain foods such as fatty fish and fortified dairy products, although it's very difficult to get enough from diet alone.
+It's also found in certain foods such as fatty fish and fortified dairy products, though it's very difficult to get enough from diet alone.

 Vitamin D deficiency is very common.
 It's estimated that about 1 billion people worldwide have low levels of the vitamin in their blood (2).